iron-fish/website/docs/onboarding/rpc/chain.md

 }
 `} />

-## chain/estimateFeeRates
+## <GithubCodeLink link="chain/estimateFeeRates" /> chain/estimateFeeRates

-Estimates fee rates for all priorities
+Estimates the fee rates for all priorities.

+See [here](#chainestimatefeerate) to see how fee rates are estimated.

 #### Request